How to implement Clean Architecture in Go (Golang)

 Note

-If the idea of separating layers is still not clear, take a look at your smartphone.
-If you think about it, it uses similar concepts as well.
+If the idea of separating layers is still unclear, look at your smartphone.
+It uses similar concepts.

-You can control your smartphone using the physical buttons, the touchscreen, or voice assistant.
-Whether you press the “volume up” button, swipe the volume bar up, or say “Siri, volume up”, the effect is the same.
+You can control your smartphone using physical buttons, the touchscreen, or a voice assistant.
+Whether you press the “volume up” button, swipe the volume bar up, or say “Siri, volume up,” the effect is the same.
 There are several entry points (ports) to the “change volume” logic.

-When you play some music, you can hear it coming from the speaker.
-If you plug in headphones, the audio will automatically change to them.
+When you play music, you hear it from the speaker.
+If you plug in headphones, the audio automatically switches to them.
 Your music app doesn’t care.
-It’s not talking with the hardware directly, but using one of the adapters the OS provides.
+It’s not talking to the hardware directly but using one of the adapters the OS provides.

-Can you imagine creating a mobile app that has to be aware of the headphones model connected to the smartphone?
-Including SQL queries directly inside the application logic is similar: it exposes the implementation details.
+Can you imagine creating a mobile app that has to know which headphones model is connected to the smartphone?
+Including SQL queries directly inside application logic is similar: it exposes implementation details.

 Clean Architecture layers